csengineer13/homeside-code-kata/README.md

 - [x] Update jQuery datatable to use correct columns
 - [x] Implement automapper to assist with domain -> dto -> vm mappings
 - [x] Wire up jQuery datatable to pull up-to-date data from an API endpoint
-- [ ] Create AJAX endpoint for file upload
+- [x] Create AJAX endpoint for file upload
-- [ ] Setup basic submission form
+- [x] Setup basic submission form
-- [ ] Pass data AND file, create basic new entry, refresh table's data
+- [x] Pass data AND file, create basic new entry, refresh table's data
-- [ ] Pull "file" into a seperate linked table
+- [x] Pull "file" into a seperate linked table
 - [ ] Store filepath and url?
 URL can probably be a way to retrieve via a get request using fileID
 - [ ] Add clientside validation for basic form
-- [ ] Add "toast" notifications for SubmitTask method on front-end
+- [ ] Add "toast" notifications for SubmitTask method on front-end -

 #### Housecleaning: Bonus